Citizen science: Benefits and limitations

 The question of data accuracy, in particular, remains open.
 John Losey, who created the Lost Ladybug citizen science project, has argued that the cost-effectiveness of citizen science data can outweigh data quality issues, if properly managed.

 In December 2016, authors M. Kosmala, A. Wiggins, A. Swanson and B. Simmons published a study in the journal Frontiers in Ecology and the Environment called "Assessing Data Quality in Citizen Science".
 The abstract describes how ecological and environmental citizen science projects have enormous potential to advance science.
-Also, citizen science projects can influence policy and guide resource management by producing datasets that are otherwise infeasible to generate.
+Citizen science projects can influence policy and guide resource management by producing datasets that are otherwise not feasible to generate.
 In the section "In a Nutshell" (pg3), four condensed conclusions are stated.
 They are:

 They conclude that as citizen science continues to grow and mature, a key metric of project success they expect to see will be a growing awareness of data quality.
 They also conclude that citizen science will emerge as a general tool helping "to collect otherwise unobtainable high-quality data in support of policy and resource management, conservation monitoring, and basic science."

 A study of Canadian lepidoptera datasets published in 2018 compared the use of a professionally curated dataset of butterfly specimen records with four years of data from a citizen science program, eButterfly.
-The eButterfly dataset was used as it was determined to be of high quality because of the expert vetting process used on the site, and there existed a historic dataset covering the same geographic area consisting of specimen data, much of it institutional.
+The eButterfly dataset was used as it was determined to be of high quality because of the expert vetting process used on site, and there already existed a dataset covering the same geographic area consisting of specimen data, much of it institutional.
 The authors note that, in this case, citizen science data provides both novel and complementary information to the specimen data.
 Five new species were reported from the citizen science data, and geographic distribution information was improved for over 80% of species in the combined dataset when citizen science data was included.